wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

         </tr>
         <tr>
             <td>issueIdOrKey</td>
-            <td>A string containing the issue ID or key the comment will be added to.</td>
+            <td>A string containing the issue ID or key to which the comment will be added.</td>
             <td>Yes</td>
         </tr>
         <tr>